-- Bike lanes on Lotz Way, Driftwood Drive, Marina Boulevard, Civic Center Boulevard, Sacramento Street, Cordelia Street, and Railroad Avenue. - Supporting future development of the large commercially zones property at the northwest corner of Highway 12 and Marina Boulevard with on-street and off-street bicycle facilities that ensure internal safe and convenient bicycle movements and connect externally to surrounding regional trails, to Main Street in the Downtown Waterfront District, and to Downtown Fairfield.
+- Bike lanes on Lotz Way, Driftwood Drive, Marina Boulevard, Civic Center Boulevard, Sacramento Street, Cordelia Street, and Railroad Avenue. - Supporting future development of the large commercially zoned property at the northwest corner of Highway 12 and Marina Boulevard with on-street and off-street bicycle facilities that ensure internal safe and convenient bicycle movements and connect externally to surrounding regional trails, to Main Street in the Downtown Waterfront District, and to Downtown Fairfield.

 - Providing continuous north-south on-street bike lanes along Railroad Avenue, parallel to the train tracks, Whispering Bay Lane, and Civic Center Boulevard/Marina Boulevard. - Providing or improving on-street bike facilities along the key connecting east-west roadways to waterfront and regional trails, and neighborhoods in the Planning Area, including Lotz Way, Driftwood Drive, Sacramento Street, Francisco Drive, and Cordelia Street. - Expanding on the Class I bicycle/pedestrian path/promenade system following the Suisun Channel and linked to key street access points.
 The first leg of this system from Walnut Street, around to the Civic Center to the current terminus of Civic Center Boulevard, is now in place.
-Additional proposed improvements include: - Extension of this Class I bicycle trail at its current eastern terminus through the waterfront open space along Whispering Bay (Figure 4-7) and following the drainage canal, south of Whispering Bay Lane. - Extension of the pedestrian promenade that currently terminates on the west side of the channel south to the boat launch facility in the Southern Waterfront area, to connect with State Park trails south of the Planning Area.
+Additional proposed improvements include: - Extension of this Class I bicycle trail at its current eastern terminus through the waterfront open space along Whispering Bay (Figure 4-7) and following the drainage canal, south of Whispering Bay Lane. - Extension of the pedestrian promenade that currently terminates on the west side of the channel south to the boat launch facility in the Southern Waterfront area, to connect with State Park trails south of the Planning Area. - Identifying opportunities to provide shaded areas with drinking fountains, benches, and other amenities to further encourage use of the City's off-street bicycle and pedestrian facilities. - Collaborate with the City of Fairfield and other agencies to improve the pedestrian environment on the existing pedestrian overcrossing through enhancements to lighting and other improvements.

 When complete, the path system will follow the entire frontage of the waterfront from the boat launch ramp on Kellogg Street to the Marina neighborhood, adjacent to Whispering Bay.
+These improvements, along with connections they provide to other pedestrian/bicycle facilities will facilitate Suisun City General Plan Guiding Principles, including: